LionelDraghi/bbt/docs/bbt_help.md

                              for standard output.
    -ed  | --exec_dir       : run command in exec_dir instead of current dir
           --strict         : warning on steps not following the Given/When/Then order.
+   -sb  | --status_bar     : enable a progress bar in the terminal

 Debug command:
    -lt                    : list log topics